-The Great Decisions in Foreign Policy television series began as a radio program prior to the advent of television, it has been on air since 1970, making it the longest running program dedicated solely to international affairs and U.S. foreign policy on American television.
-Produced independently by the nonpartisan Foreign Policy Association, it now airs on hundreds of public television stations nationwide, and in 2012 had a national viewership of more than one million, according to Nielson ratings.
+The Great Decisions in Foreign Policy television series began as a radio program prior to the advent of television.
+The show has been on air since 1970, making it the longest running program dedicated solely to international affairs and U.S. foreign policy on American television.
+Produced independently by the nonpartisan Foreign Policy Association, it now airs on hundreds of public television stations nationwide, and recently had a national viewership of more than two million, according to Nielson ratings.

 From 1981 until 2005, the series was anchored by Peter Krogh, Dean Emeritus of the Walsh School of Foreign Service at Georgetown University.
 During this period, the series was jointly produced with World Beat, which won an Emmy in 1989.
 An archive of the episodes moderated by Krogh can be viewed at the Dean Peter Krogh Foreign Affairs Digital Archives.

 From 2008 until 2012, the series was produced in association with the University of Delaware, where Ralph Begleiter, former CNN world affairs correspondent and Director of the Center for Political Communication, moderated the program.